Search This Blog

 photo courtesy of Holly Elmore Images

-Foundational to the Tours, John provided a historical background for the region, tracing its development from the late 18th century to the modern era.
-The presentation illustrated the region's early commodities—such as live oak, cedar, shark oil, and sea turtles—and documented how the local landscape was shaped by diverse cultural influences, including Native American, Spanish/Cuban, and African traditions.
+Foundational to the Tours, John McCarthy provided a historical background for the region, tracing its development from the late 18th century to the modern era.
+The presentation illustrated the region's early commodities—such as live oak, cedar, shark oil, and sea turtles—and documented how diverse cultural influences shaped the local landscape.

-Central to this history is the concept of Land Optimization, exemplified by the transformation of the Palmer Farms and the Celery Fields.
-Once a hub for intensive celery production powered by sophisticated pumping systems, these lands were transitioned into a critical 440-acre regional stormwater facility.
-This modern use optimizes the land for infrastructure needs while simultaneously serving as a premier destination for eco-tourism and environmental education, hosting over 220 species of birds.
+Central to this history is the concept of Land Optimization, exemplified by the transformation of the Palmer Farms and The Celery Fields (TCF).
+Once a hub for intensive celery production, these lands were transitioned into a critical 440-acre regional stormwater facility.
+This modern use optimizes the land for infrastructure needs while simultaneously serving as a premier destination for eco-tourism and environmental education.

 John's PPT presentation is available for download at this LINK.